chocolatey/docs/input/en-us/guides/usage/proxy-settings-for-chocolatey.md

 ## Installing Chocolatey behind a proxy server

+>Try this option first to use your default proxy server to install Chocolatey
+>Or you have this error , "The remote server returned an error: (407) Proxy Authentication Required."

+Steps to help address this:
+1. Open a Command Prompt, run as an Administrator.
+2. Copy this piece of code from Duane Newman `@powershell -NoProfile -ExecutionPolicy Unrestricted -Command "[Net.WebRequest]::DefaultWebProxy.Credentials = [Net.CredentialCache]::DefaultCredentials; iex ((New-Object Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET PATH=%PATH%;%systemdrive%\chocolatey\bin`
+3. Run it and this will resolve the issue.
+4. This solution completely resolves the issue around installing chocolatey behind proxy using the command to force the WebRequest to use the Default Credentials for the proxy setting.
+For more information, kindly refer to this link https://duanenewman.net/blog/post/installing-chocolatey-behind-a-corporate-proxy/ or https://stackoverflow.com/questions/30897204/how-do-i-install-chocolatey-packages-behind-a-proxy-on-windows-2012-r2-core

 When trying to install Chocolatey behind a proxy server, you may be faced with errors like

 > Get Response returned: (407) Proxy Authentication Required